dani-dot/REPO-mods-multiplayer-server/README.md

 ## Instructions
 1.Download and install:
-- Go to https://github.com/dani-dot/Games-for-me/blob/main/repo.txt and open one of the links (doesnt matter which one) Go to https://github.com/dani-dot/Games-for-me/blob/main/repo.txt and open one of the links (doesnt matter which one) Download and extract the "repo1.zip" file in the location u want the game to be Install "r2modman" from the "repo1" folder ( this is a mod manager , .exe for windows and .AppImage for linux ) 2.Setting up r2modman:
+   - Go to https://github.com/dani-dot/Games-for-me/blob/main/repo.txt and open one of the links (doesnt matter which one) Download and extract the "repo1.zip" file in the location u want the game to be Install "r2modman" from the "repo1" folder ( this is a mod manager , .exe for windows and .AppImage for linux ) 2.Setting up r2modman: